7 days in Calabria, Italy itinerary: a complete guide

 tropea calabria

-Similar to Pompeii or Rome, you can still visit the ruins and admire its remains, such as the Riace bronzes.
+Similar to Pompeii or Rome, you can still visit the ruins and admire their remains, such as the Riace bronzes.
 It is a truly spectacular region!

 Is Calabria worth visiting?

-Read our reasons to turn Calabria into your next Italian escapade:
+See my reasons to turn Calabria into your next Italian escapade below:

 • In Calabria, you can find some of the most beautiful villages in Italy.
 Scilla and the old fishing villages called Chianalea, Pizzo, and Gerace are picturesque places where traditions of the past are still alive.
 Walk around its narrow streets, peek inside family-owned shops and take your time to enjoy the sea views from different angles.

-There are hundreds more reasons to visit Calabria, but before we get into our itinerary let’s look at some information on safety in Calabria.
+There are hundreds more reasons to visit Calabria, but before we get into this itinerary, let’s look at some information on safety in Calabria.

 Is Calabria safe?

-The crime rate is low in Calabria, and for this reason, is a safe place to visit.
-We even wrote a guide on safety in Calabria to clarify this.
+The crime rate is low in Calabria, and for this reason, it is a safe place to visit.
+I even wrote a guide on safety in Calabria to clarify this.

 You shouldn’t feel concerned about safety during your trip at any time.
 Even though Calabria is still affected by ‘ndrangheta (local mafia) crimes, the crime rate has dramatically decreased over the past years.